kn1xght/Learning-Cybersecurity/Try-Hack-Me/Linux-Fundamentals/linux-fundamentals-1.md

 ### Takeaway

-Linux is lightweight and widely used across consumer and critical systems.
-I’m getting comfortable using the terminal and core commands to navigate and work with files.
+Getting a feel for how Linux fits together and why it’s used across so many systems.
+Even the simple stuff like navigation and basic commands already shows how direct and efficient it is compared to other operating systems.